A1795066711/Graduate-Project/README.md

   2. Text Classification

-     The training data was collected by web crawler program from the Internet.
+     The training data is collected by the web crawler program from the Internet.

      Data would be like: { "some text" , its label } with 10 labels for all.